CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

 .. note::

-  When we use the dereferencing expression in code comments (such as the comments containing "${return_id}" above) or documentaton, we are referring to the value contained within the variable with the name ``return_id``.
-In other words, we mean to imply dereferencing the variable and getting its value in the same way that the CMake intepretter would do so.
+  When we use the dereferencing expression in code comments (such as the comments containing "${return_id}" above) or documentation, we are referring to the value contained within the variable with the name ``return_id``.
+In other words, we mean to imply dereferencing the variable and getting its value in the same way that the CMake interpreter would do so.

 We can call this function and access its return value using the following: